University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 **Answer the following questions:**
 - Did all patients acquire the same mutation associated with meropenem resistance?
 - Does the genomic evidence support independent evolution of meropenem resistance in each patient?
 - Would experimental validation be required to confirm that these variants contribute to meropenem resistance? yes or no?
+- Why do we compare the resistant isolate against the susceptible isolate from the same patient rather than against a public reference genome?